-I bring a natural warmth, intelligence and creativity to my work as a therapist – though it is the relationship we create and shape together that forms the healing basis of our work.
+I bring natural warmth and creativity to my work as a therapist, and I believe it is the relationship we create and shape together that forms the healing basis of the work.
+All bodies, genders and experiences welcome.

-My practice is trauma informed, and where necessary we will work with somatic resources to support your feeling of safety and security.
+My practice is trauma informed, and where necessary we will work with bodily resources to support your sense of safety, and your post-traumatic growth.

 I am a fully accredited member of the Health Care and Professions Council (HCPC) and United Kingdom Council for Psychotherapy (UKCP).